 Brett Carson is a composer, pianist, improviser, and occasional theater artist based in Oakland CA. His work, which has been described as "fascinatingly intense" (Stephen Smoliar, SF Classical Voice), explores the intersection and juxtaposition of diverse conceptual strata delving into the realms of myth, ritual, and unconscious impulse.
 Drawing from a plurality of influences, including Sun Ra, Olivier Messiaen, Captain Beefheart, and the literary work of André Breton, Jorge Luis Borges, and J.R.R.Tolkien, he seeks to establish alternative logical systems and cosmologies.

-In addition to his compositional work, as a pianist he has worked in new music, free improvisation, jazz, and rock contexts.
-He has performed and/or recorded with a number of musicians including Bill Baird, Brian Baumbusch, Nicolas Collins, George Lewis, Roscoe Mitchell (and the Art Ensemble of Chicago), Rent Romus, and William Winant.
+In addition to his compositional work, he has performed as a pianist across the US, Europe, and South America in new music, free improvisation, jazz, and rock contexts.
+He has played/recorded with a wide variety of musicians including Bill Baird, Brian Baumbusch, Nicolas Collins, George Lewis, Roscoe Mitchell (w/ Art Ensemble of Chicago), Rent Romus, and William Winant.

 "Confusing, absurd and occasionally beautiful – like existence itself, and the weird myths we create to explain it." - Lexi Glass, KFJC

 "...Carson mixes modern classical music, traditional song form, and old-timey melodrama.
 It’s all presented with a sense of high drama but there are also touches of silliness and absurdity..." - wedgeradio.wordpress.com